nickesc/client-enhanced/README.md

 Resource packs like [3D Default](https://modrinth.com/resourcepack/3d-default) and [Fresh Animations](https://modrinth.com/resourcepack/fresh-animations) are also used to add 3D detail to models and revamp animations.

-And shaders like [MakeUp - Ultra Fast](https://modrinth.com/shader/makeup-ultra-fast-shaders) and [LITE](https://modrinth.com/shader/lite-shaders) are able to breath new life into the visuals and make the world look much more impressive through [Iris](https://modrinth.com/mod/iris) while maintaining reasonable framerates.
+And shaders like [MakeUp - Ultra Fast](https://modrinth.com/shader/makeup-ultra-fast-shaders) and [LITE Shaders](https://modrinth.com/shader/lite-shaders) are able to breath new life into the visuals and make the world look much more impressive through [Iris](https://modrinth.com/mod/iris) while maintaining reasonable framerates.

 > [!CAUTION]
 > Client-Enhanced is not necessarily compatible with multiplayer servers just because it is client-side only!
 Some of the mods included may be detected by anti-cheat plugins.
+>
-DO NOT connect to a server while using Client-Enhanced unless you know that the mods in this modpack are permitted on that server.
+> ***DO NOT*** connect to a server while using Client-Enhanced unless you know that the mods in this modpack are permitted on that server.

 #### Other notable features:
 - Client side only